ryantam626/jupyterlab_sublime/README.md

 There are some keybindings I simply don't feel useful, so I have repurposed them, again see the [checklist](sublimeKeyChecklist.md).

+Also I have implemented some extra commands which might collide with other user's shortcuts, see [my list](myKeys.md).

 ## Prerequisites